 Your pillows are not meant to last forever.
 With time, even the best pillows wear out and also become a breeding ground for allergens.
 To support your head and neck properly and maintain good sleep hygiene, it’s better to replace your pillows every 1 to 2 years.

 Your sweat, hair, saliva, body oil, and dead skin cells are all absorbed by your pillows.
 Even if you have a pillowcase, it may not provide enough protection.
-All these fluids and flakes may cause mold, mildew, and other allergens to accumulate and cause a bad odor.
+All these fluids and flakes may cause mold and mildew spores along with other allergens to accumulate and flourish, causing a bad odor.
 Washing your pillows and pillow covers can get rid of the odor, but not always the allergens.

 Our bed is the perfect environment for dust mites to grow and multiply because they feed on our dead skin cells and thrive in a warm, humid atmosphere.

 Dust mites are not dangerous, but they can trigger watery eyes, itchy throat, runny nose, sneezing, nasal congestion, and breathing difficulties in people who are prone to allergies.
 Over time these symptoms can worsen, leading to poor sleep quality.

 A 2005 study by the University of Manchester found 16 varieties of fungi in a single pillow.
 Your pillows don’t just invite dust mites, but there may be a host of other microorganisms thriving there.
 Replacing your pillows regularly may prevent allergen build-up.

 Along with your mattress, your pillows should keep your spine neutral.
 Your pillow ensures that your head and neck are supported while being aligned with your spine.
 Your head is heavy, and bearing the weight of your head each night gradually wears out your pillows.

 Our pillows flatten and develop soft spots over time.
 A worn-out, flat pillow can’t provide support to your head and neck, leading to neck pain.